countries/countries/README.markdown

 -----------------------------

 ## Please do not submit pull requests on cache/translations.yaml
-### Any additions should be directed upstream to (pkg-isocodes)[http://anonscm.debian.org/cgit/pkg-isocodes/iso-codes.git/]
+Any additions should be directed upstream to (pkg-isocodes)[http://anonscm.debian.org/cgit/pkg-isocodes/iso-codes.git/]

+New Bugs can be filed upstream here https://alioth.debian.org/projects/pkg-iso-codes/

 * Fork the project.
 * Make your feature addition or bug fix.